 The second argument explains how to handle the local version of the state under registration.
-Indeed here is the key point: from the outside, only this local version is used for efficiency purpose (remember Figure 4.4).
+Indeed here is the key point: from the outside, only this local version is used for efficiency purposes (remember Figure 4.4).
 It would work even if projects do not exist.
 Each project knows a global version.
 The project management system automatically switches the local version when the current project changes in order to conserve a physical equality between local version and current global version.
 So, for this purpose, the second argument provides a type t (type of values of the state) and five functions create (creation of a new fresh state), clear (cleaning a state), get (getting a state), set (setting a state) and clear_some_projects (how to clear each value of type project in the state if any).

-The following invariants must hold:8
+The following invariants must hold:8 create () returns a fresh value (4 1.1 ------------------------------------ ----- --

+'''

+\forall p \text{ of type t, create () = (clear p; set p; get ())} (4.2)

+'''

+$\forall p \text{ of type t}, \text{ copy } p \text{ returns a fresh value}$

+'''

-create () returns a fresh value (4.1) $\forall p \text{ of type t, create ()} = (clear p; set p; get ())$ (4.2) $\forall p \text{ of type t}, copy p \text{ returns a fresh value}$ (4.3) $\forall p1, p2 \text{ of type t such that } p1 != p2, (set p1; get ()) != p2$ (4.4)
+\forall p1, p2 \text{ of type t such that } p1 != p2, (set p1; get ()) != p2 (4.4)

+'''

 Invariant 4.1 ensures that there is no sharing with any value of a same state: so each new project has got its own fresh state.
 Invariant 4.2 ensures that cleaning a state resets it to its initial value.
 Invariant 4.3 ensures that there is no sharing with any copy.
-Invariant 4.4 is a local independence criteria which ensures that modifying a local version does not affect any other version (different of the global current one) by side-effect.
+Invariant 4.4 is a local independence criterion which ensures that modifying a local version does not affect any other version (different from the global current one) by side effects.

-Example 4.26 To illustrate this, we show how functor State_builder.Ref (registering a state corresponding to a reference) is implemented.
+Example 4.27 To illustrate this, we show how functor State_builder.Ref (registering a state corresponding to a reference) is implemented.